ariroffe/bib-unifier/README.md

 Also note that the citation keys of the two articles we decided to keep were identical.
 This might cause problems for other software reading this file.
 Therefore, `bib_unifier` renames the second key to `Prior1960_1`.
-If it found another file with the same key (either similar or not) it would save it as `Prior1960_2`, and so on.
+If it found yet another entry with the same key (either similar or not in the rest of the fields) it would save it as `Prior1960_2`, and so on.

 Finally, you may see that the fields of the entries are printed in different order.
 This does not reflect a difference in the input files (they are actually stored in the same order there).
-When they are both printed to the console and written to the file, they will be ordered randomly.
+When they are both printed to the console **and written to the output file**, they will be ordered randomly.
 This is a behavior of a dependency crate, I might consider fixing this later on.

 ### Using the similarity threshold